DerMakaber/pahoMQTT-for-Defold/README.md

 The default _KEEP\_ALIVE\_TIME_ is 60 seconds, therefore _handler()_ must be invoked more often than once per minute.

 Should any messages be received on the subscribed topics, then _handler()_ will invoke the callback function (defined above).

+# Notes

+I only bundled the Lua Paho MQTT client to be used with Defold.
+There are only small changes done to the original code to get it working with Defold, no major changes have been done.
+The example provided was created by myself.

 ---